Spherical Indecomposable Representations of Lie Superalgebras: Notation, Definitions, and Background

 \subsection{Quasireductive Superalgebras; Borel Subalgebras}

 The study of quasireductive Lie superalgebras was developed in \cite{ivanova2008parabolic} and \cite{serganova2011quasireductive}.
-We present the basic tools needed for the paper here, for clarity. \begin{definition} A Lie superalgebra $\g$ is quasireductive if $\g_{\ol{0}}$ is a reductive Lie algebra, and the adjoint action of $\g_{\ol{0}}$ on $\g$ integrates to an action of a reductive algebraic group $G_{\ol{0}}\sub GL(\g)$. \end{definition} \begin{remark} Note the above definition is equivalent to asking that $\g$ is the Lie algebra of a quasireductive algebraic supergroup.
-This is slightly more restrictive than the definition in \cite{serganova2011quasireductive}.
-There it is only required that $\g$ is a semi-simple $\g_{\ol{0}}$-module under the adjoint action. \end{remark}
+We present the basic tools needed for the paper here, for clarity. \begin{definition} A Lie superalgebra $\g$ is quasireductive if $\g_{\ol{0}}$ is a reductive Lie algebra, and the adjoint action of $\g_{\ol{0}}$ on $\g$ integrates to an action of a reductive algebraic group $G_{\ol{0}}\sub GL(\g)$. \end{definition}

 Let $\g$ be quasireductive.
 Choose a Cartan subalgebra $\h_{\ol{0}}$ of $\g_{\ol{0}}$ and consider the non-zero weights $\Delta\sub\h_{\ol{0}}^*$ of the action of $\h_{\ol{0}}$ on $\g$.
 We refer to the pair $(\h_{\ol{0}},\Delta)$ as the root system of $\g$ (with respect to $\h_{\ol{0}}$), and refer to $\Delta$ as the roots.
 Write $\Lambda\sub\h_{\ol{0}}^*$ for the weight lattice of $\g_{\ol{0}}$.
 Then we have $\Delta\subseteq\Lambda$.
 Define